microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-host-list-childhostpairs.md

 [!INCLUDE [threatintelligence-api-disclaimer](../../includes/threatintelligence-api-disclaimer.md)]

-Get the list of [hostpair](../resources/security-hostpair.md) resources associated with a host, where that host is the *child*.
+Get the list of [hostpair](../resources/security-hostpair.md) resources associated with a host, where that host is the *parent* and has an outgoing pairing to a *cihld*.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).